 These elements will give the photograph an illusion of depth.
-This is important particularly in creating a dynamic landscape photograph.
-It is very useful in grabbing the viewers attention and taking them from a start point then over to the desired subject in the distance.
+This is important, particularly in creating a dynamic landscape photograph.
+It is very useful in grabbing the viewer's attention and taking them from a starting point and then over to the desired subject in the distance.
 It can be an object that you want to highlight or even some unseen point in the distance.

-Any natural or man-made object can lend itself for creating leading lines.
-As long as there is a discerning line in how the objects are presented then they can use for this technique.
+Any natural or man-made object can lend itself to creating leading lines.
+As long as there is a discerning line in how the objects are presented then they can use this technique.